itsjohncs/vite-plugin-prebundle-workers/README.md

 	.catch(console.error);
 ```

-The `WorkerStore` will automatically load the worker from the `dist/workers/` directory (by default) and spawn it as a new worker.
+The `WorkerStore` will automatically load the worker from the `/workers/` path (by default) and spawn it as a new worker.
 Form there on you can use the worker as you normally would.

 For more information on how to use the library, see the [documentation](https://jason-rietzke.github.io/simple-worker-vite/).